 5 Tips to Building a Better Social Media Presence

 Nowadays, your social media presence is even more important.
-Now that many businesses have moved online and f2f meetings, networking, and 121s have been reduced dramatically.
+Since many businesses have moved online, f2f meetings, networking, and 121s have dramatically reduced.
 Will we ever get back to those days?
 However, this means we need to focus on our online, which means social media and presence.
 Consistency is key – on different levels, as identified below.

 1. Consistency in look

-If people look at you on different platforms, they need to be congruent.
-In terms of imagery, message, and tone, feel, and synergy.
-If not, then they will feel they are looking at different businesses and people.
-That is definitely not what you need.
+If people look at you on different platforms, they need to be congruent regarding imagery, message, tone, feel, and synergy.
+If not, they will feel they are looking at different businesses and people.
+That is not what you need.
 So, look at the header images and ensure you have the same/similar ones on all social media platforms.
 It is representative of your website in colors, words, and imagery.
-Then look at your Bios and again ensure they are consistent and represent you and your business.
+Then look at your Bios and ensure they are consistent and represent you and your business.

 2. Consistency in message